 2. MenaQ7 Clinical Trial in Kidney Patients on Hemodialysis

-A study of 53 patients with kidney failure on hemodialysis were given supplemental MenaQ7 at 135- micrograms or 360-micrograms per day over 6 weeks.
+A study of 53 patients with kidney failure on hemodialysis was given supplemental MenaQ7 at 135- micrograms or 360-micrograms per day over 6 weeks.

 Of note, patients had almost universal vitamin K2 deficiency.